 FRANCIS DUNNE, of Brittas, married and had issue,

-EDWARD DUNNE JP (1763-1844), of Brittas, general in the army, deputy governor and high sheriff of Queen's County; MP for Maryborough.
+GENERAL EDWARD DUNNE JP (1767-1844), of Brittas, deputy governor and high sheriff of Queen's County; MP for Maryborough.

 This gentleman was succeeded by his brother,